spyder-ide/action-close-duplicate-issues/README.md

 ## Usage

-For an opened issue the items are checked in order and if a match is found the resto of items are not checked.
+For an opened issue the items are checked in order and if a match is found the resto of the items are not checked.

 Order is important!

+Since actions do not support passing arrays as input parameters, we pass a JSON string for the items parameter.

 ```yaml
 name: Close duplicate issues